cloudmesh/classes/_sources/i523/2017/course.rst.txt

 This section has a technical overview of course followed by a broad motivation for course.

 The course overview covers it's content and structure.
-It presents the X-Informatics fields (defined values of X) and the Rallying cry of
-course: Use Clouds running Data Analytics Collaboratively processing Big Data to solve problems in X-Informatics ( or e-X).
-The courses is set up as a MOOC divided into units that vary in length but are typically around an hour and those are further subdivided into 5-15 minute lessons.
+It presents an introduction to general field of Big Data and Analytics.
+We are especially analysing the many different application areas in which Big Data can be applied.
+As Big Datais typically not just used in isolation but is part of a larger Informatics issue for a particular field we also use the term X-Informatics, where X defines a usecase or area of specialization in which Big Data is applied to.
+As such we organize the class around the the *Rallying Cry* of course: Use Clouds running Data Analytics Collaboratively processing Big Data to solve problems in X-Informatics.

+The courses is set up as a number of lessons that are typically between 20 minutes to an hour.
+The lessons are either provided as written documents or as video lectures.
+They are enhanced by an in person meeting that takes place either in a lecture room for residential students or as online meeting for online students.

 The course covers a mix of applications (the X in X-Informatics) and technologies needed to support the field electronically i.e. to process the application data.
 The overview ends with a discussion of course content at highest level.
-The course starts with a longish Motivation unit summarizing clouds and data science, then units describing applications (X = Physics, e-Commerce, Web Search and Text mining, Health, Sensors and Remote Sensing).
+The course starts with a motivation summarizing clouds and data science, then units describing applications in areas such as Physics, e-Commerce, Web Search and Text mining, Health, Sensors and Remote Sensing).
 These are interspersed with discussions of infrastructure (clouds) and data analytics (algorithms like clustering and collaborative filtering used in applications).
-The course uses either Python or Java and there are Side MOOCs discussing Python and Java tracks.
+The course uses Python as primary programming language.
+We will be introducing practical use of cloud resources so that you have the oportunity to explore example analytics applications on smaller data sets that you define.

 The course motivation starts with striking examples of the data deluge with examples from research, business and the consumer.
 The growing